tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 Types also help us to make our software safer and more robust as it allows us to make guarantees about our programme such as "I can only add a `Number` to a `Number`" or "I can only iterate over values in a `List`".
 This is a good way of preventing errors which could occur whilst our Application is running such as what might happen if you attempted to make a `Table` uppercase instead of some text!

-Within Toca there are two main Types:
+Within Toca there are two categories of types:
-1. Base Types - Simple types that hold a single value
+1. Base Types - Types that hold a single value
-2. Collections - More complex types that can store many values
+2. Collection Types - Types that store multiple values

 ## Base Types